 Request for Absences in Term Time

 There is a very clear link between attendance rates and high achievement.
 Except in the most exceptional circumstances, holidays during term time will be recorded as an unauthorised absence and may result in a fine being issued.
-Parents should make an appointment to discuss any such requests with Mr Sheppard, Deputy Headteacher, before the holiday is booked.
+Parents should make an appointment to discuss any such requests with either Miss Lewis or Mr Morbey, Inclusion Managers, before the holiday is booked.

 The parents of students who have not arrived in school are contacted by telephone on the first day of absence.
-Where telephone contact is not possible a letter is sent.
-The parents are contacted again on the third day of absence for an update.
+Where telephone contact is not possible a letter or email is sent.
+Parents are expected to contact the school each day on 01625 625308 selecting option 1 to report a student's absence.
 The Education Welfare Officer (EWO) and Head of House are notified of any student who is absent for more than 3 days without explanation.